amida-tech/ionic-oauth-demo/README.md

 #### iOS

 DRE is currently setup for http NOT https... iOS doesn't like that (for good reason).
-Currently a workaround until DRE adds https is to... go and modify your IonicApp-Info.plist file located at `platforms/ios/IonicApp/IonicApp-Info.plist` and add this to it:
+Currently a workaround until DRE adds https is to... go and modify your IonicApp-Info.plist file located at `platforms/ios/Med List/Med List-Info.plist` and add this to it:

 ```
 <key>NSAppTransportSecurity</key>